Omnichannel CX in Retail: Why It Matters More Than Ever

 Today’s shoppers aren’t just buying products; they’re buying an experience.
 According to Happy Minds report, 75% of U.S. consumers stay loyal to brands that deliver a consistent omnichannel experience.

-Whether your customer discovers your brand on Instagram or emails you post-purchase, you should provide them continuity.
+Whether your customer discovers your brand on Instagram or emails you after purchase, you should provide them with continuity.
 This is a high priority for small and medium-scale retail businesses, which are growing and competing with retail giants.

 Here’s what your retail customer experience should look like: